 Home Energy Conservation

 Benefit From a Home Energy Assessment and Upgrade subsidized by the Connecticut Energy Efficiency Fund.
 The value of this audit ranges from $450 to over $1000, depending on the “tightness” of your home.
-Your cost is a $75 co-pay.
+Your cost is a $149 co-pay (if you heat with natural gas or electricity) or $174 co-pay (f you heat with oil, propane, wood, or other fuel).
 Click here and write “energy audit” in the space for the message.
 We will reply with more information.

 An educational article (pdf) on home air sealing and insulation by the Rocky Mountain Institute may be downloaded here: Home Energy Brief, Building Envelope